gareth-xyz/gareth-xyz/README.md

 -->

-## I'm Gareth - full stack developer.
+## I'm Gareth

-I've been working in the financial services for 3 years, building large scale, low latency trading systems and applications.
+I'm a developer with interests in build fullstack web applications, blockchain, game dev, 3d programming, and the creative experience of technology.
+I've been working in the financial services for 4 years, building large scale, low latency trading systems and applications.

-🌱 I'm now focused on learning blockchain development, or more specifically, smart contracts in solidity.
+🌱 I'm currently focused on learning blockchain and writing smart contracts in solidity.

 You can check [out my website](https://garethv.xyz/) where you can get in contact with me or [follow me on Twitter](https://twitter.com/gareth_xyz/), where I actively share what I'm working on.